coffee makers icon

 Today, the company is still run by the De’Longhi family.
 And, whilst they didn’t start making espresso machines until 1993, they are now firmly placed at the heart of the brand.
 This has worked out well for them as they’re one of the biggest espresso machine producers in the world.

 Although their first espresso machine was only released 30 years ago, DeLonghi has honed in on a century’s worth of experience to maintain their very high build standards.
-As a testament to their high quality, all Delonghi coffee machines come with a 2-year warranty as standard.
+As a testament to their high quality, most DeLonghi coffee machines come with a 2-year warranty as standard.

 They don’t just make automatic espresso machines either.
 In their extensive line-up of different types of coffee makers, you’ll also find manual espresso machine options, drip coffee, cold brew, and combo machines in their extensive line-up.